NIStreamer/nistreamer/docs/internals/fn_lib.md

 in the built-in library.
 The user-editable `usr_fn_lib` is introduced for such cases to allow for adding custom waveforms locally.

-This library is contained in a separate crate `nistreamer-usrlib` and is marked as an optional dependency behind `usrlib` feature:
+This library is contained in a separate crate `nistreamer-usrlib` which is an optional dependency behind `usrlib` feature:
 - by default, back-end compiles without it;
 - while compiling with `--features usrlib` flag includes it.